List of Kanye West samples and sampling disputes: "Freeee (Ghost Town, Pt. 2)"

 In March 2019, actor Ronald Oslin Bobb-Semple claimed that West and Kid Cudi's "Freeee (Ghost Town, Pt.
-2)" illegally sampled Bobb-Semple's 2002 one-man show titled "The Spirit Of Marcus Garvey (Garvey speaks to an all-Black audience)" without providing credit or compensation.
+2)" illegally sampled his 2002 one-man show titled "The Spirit Of Marcus Garvey (Garvey speaks to an all-Black audience)" without providing credit or compensation.
 As Ty Dolla Sign was featured on the song, he was also named in the lawsuit.
 West admitted to sampling Bobb-Semple's one-man show without permission but claimed the sample's usage fell under fair use and thus demanded that the case be dismissed.
 In January 2020, Bobb-Semple and West settled.